portrait by Maartin Atanasov

 Nominees exhibition BAZA Award for Contemporary Art - Sofia City Art Gallery, Sofia, Bulgaria, 2022

-Orbits - Seen Fifteen Gallery, London, Sofia, Bulgaria, 2022
+Orbits - Seen Fifteen Gallery, London, UK, 2022

 Frequencies of Trauma - Structura Gallery, Sofia, Bulgaria, 2022